 For those who are tech savy, the eGeeTouch Smart TSA Travel Lock may be for you.
 The most expensive lock out of our top picks but it takes away the need to remember a combination code or a key and simply opens with the use of a smart phone, smart watch, or the accompanying NFC Fob.
 Compatible with both IOS and Android, not only does this lock secure your bag but you can use it to track where your luggage is, ensuring that it is always safe.
 Unfortunately, the battery of this lock isn’t rechargeable, which isn’t the most environmentally friendly as you will have to buy a new lock once it runs out, however the battery life supposedly lasts approximately 3 years! (or 4000 lock/unlock cycles).

 Master Lock 4688D Combination Lock

-One of the most popular locks on the market, the Master lock is a favorite because of its versatility and resistant features.
+One of the most popular locks on the market, the Master lock is a favourite because of its versatility and resistant features.
 The flexible cable makes it easier to secure zipper holes together.
 Another 3-number combination lock, this one is TSA approved.
 Compact, lightweight, and secure this lock is a good choice for all.

-Tarris TSA Lock Search Alert
+Tarriss TSA Lock Search Alert

 TSA approved but with a built-in search alert, so should you be a frequent flyer to the USA this lock will tell you if your bag has been opened and inspected.
 The indicator changes from green to red if the lock has been opened by an agent, but otherwise the lock is just a standard 3 number combination lock.